haldud/pyber-analysis/README.md

 Throughout this module we have been analyzing data for a ride-sharing company called PyBer.
 We were provided two files that we based our analysis on:
 1. The first data set contains the cities along with their driver count and type (Urban, Suburban, or Rural):
    [City Data](https://github.com/haldud/pyber-analysis/blob/66698e262ebf800fcbeb70d7546f48cc3330381d/Resources/city_data.csv)
-2. The second data set contains all of the unique ride data that includes the unique ride id, fare amount, and city:
+2. The second data set contains all of the unique ride data that includes the ride id, fare amount, and city:
    [Ride Data](https://github.com/haldud/pyber-analysis/blob/66698e262ebf800fcbeb70d7546f48cc3330381d/Resources/ride_data.csv)

 ## Overview